neurosity/neurosity-sdk-js/website/versioned_docs/version-3.8.0/api/brainwaves.md

 title: Brainwaves
 original_id: brainwaves
 ---

-## Overview

-The brainwaves API is what Alex and I always wished for when it came to inventing the future, an easy to use wasy to get lossless brainwaves.
-Sometimes we wanted to manipulate the raw data, sometimes we wanted to just look at the power in each frequency bin, and more.
-With brainwaves, the goal is to enable new APIs and powerful programs to be built.
-We expect that someone working with the brainwaves API to have a bit of expereience working with raw brainwave data or a strong desire to do so.
+The brainwaves API is what we always wished for when it came to inventing the future: an easy way to get lossless brainwaves.
+Sometimes we wanted to manipulate the raw data and other times we wanted to analyze the power in each frequency bin.
+With brainwaves, our goal is to enable new APIs and powerful programs to be built.
+We expect that someone working with the brainwaves API has a bit of experience working with raw brainwave data or a strong desire to learn.

 ## Metrics

 There are four metrics:

 - raw
-- timestamp
 - frequency
 - psd